jpdery/moobile-core-doc/Source/ViewController/ViewController.md

 Events {#events}
 --------------------------------------------------------------------------------

-This class does not fire events.
+This class does not fire events at the moment.